Buying a Laptop For Few Bucks If You Have Some Tech Skills

 Okay, since you’re good at making it work, start planning your acquisition of your dream cheap laptop.
 List the features you want.
 Consider how you’ll use it:

 - — High performance is not necessary for most of us.
 Games, programming, and movie graphics may require it but not all applications need it.
+Probably, word processing, graphics editing, databases, spreadsheets, and many other common aps don’t.

 - — Office productivity usually can be achieved on a machine that’s a few years old.
 Do you need to share documents online or are paper printouts the most sharing you need?
 Online sharing may need relatively newer software but printouts usually can be done with fairly old programs.